zavok/richterm/README.md

 Right-click menu combines link operations (Follow, Snarf, Plumb) and user menu managed by `/menu` file.

-# Extra
+## Extra

 `Handler` is an rc script that handles richterm's link and menu events.
 It tries to open links in appropriate programs or sends them to plumber.

-For now, three programs are provided: `Dir`, `Gopher` and `Gemini`:
+For now, these programs are provided:

-`Dir` prints direcrory listing, supplied with appropriate link for every line.
+- `Dir` prints direcrory listing, supplied with appropriate link for every line.
+- `Markdown` prints [markdown](https://daringfireball.net/projects/markdown/)-formatted files.

-`Gopher` prints gopher menus and text files from supplied gopher URL.
+- `Gopher` prints gopher menus and text files from supplied gopher URL.

-`Gemini` does the same for gemini URLs.
+- `Gemini` does the same for gemini URLs.

 In addition, `Handler` manages primitive link history via 'Back' option in user menu.